evinReynaud/MagusLibrary/README.md

-# MagusLibrary
+# magus-library
-An utilitarian library for Scryfall ant MTG-related projects
+A utilitarian library for Scryfall ant MTG-related projects